• Skip to primary navigation

 • 1 teaspoon ground cumin

-• 1½ pounds cauliflower, washed and dried, roughly chopped (weight is for whole head -- the way you purchase it) with greens
+• 1½ pounds (about 4½ cups) cauliflower florets, washed and dried, roughly chopped (weight is for whole head, including greens)

 • approximately 5 cups vegetable stock